zehuilu/How-to-Use-Qualisys-Motion-Capture-System/README.md

 # How-to-Use-Qualisys-Motion-Capture-System
 This is a tutorial about how to use [Qualisys Motion Capture System](https://www.qualisys.com/).
-This repo includes the useage and the example codes for Qualisys Python and C++ SDK, the [ROS](https://www.ros.org/) driver, and MATLAB.
+This repo includes the usage and the example codes for Qualisys Python and C++ SDK, and MATLAB.

 # Configurations
 1. The configuration settings are all in a JSON file **mocap_config.json**.
-The changes in **mocap_config.json** affect all the codes here, so you don't have to change them manually in every single file or compile it everytime after you change the settings.
+The changes in **mocap_config.json** affect all the codes here, so you don't have to change them manually in every single file or compile it every time after you change the settings.

-2. The following are the meaning of each element.
+2. The following are the meanings of each element.
-* **"IP_SERVER"** is the IP address for the desktop which connects to the motion capture system.
+* **"IP_SERVER"** is the IP address for the desktop that connects to the motion capture system.
 It shouldn't change.
 * **"NAME_SINGLE_BODY"** is the rigid body name you define in [QTM](https://www.qualisys.com/software/qualisys-track-manager/).
 You can have multiple names in this file.
 But you need to change your codes accordingly to get data for different rigid bodies.
 * **"NAME_FILE_LOADED_QTM"** is the file path to load recorded motion capture data, and stream in real-time. **(I need to test this recorded data playback functionality. - Sept 09, 2020)**
 * **"FLAG_REALTIME"** is the flag to stream real-time data ("1") or recorded data ("0").
 * **"HOST_UDP"** is the IP address of the UDP socket.
 * **"PORT_UDP"** is the port number of the UDP socket.
-* **"DATA_BYTES_LENGTH_UDP"** is the number of bytes you want to send your data via UDP socket.
+* **"DATA_BYTES_LENGTH_UDP"** is the number of bytes you want to send your data via the UDP socket.
 For example, if I want to send a position in R\^3 and a rotation matrix in R\^(3\*3), there are 12 numbers.
 If the numbers are all double (float64), each number is 8 bytes and in total is 12\*8=96 bytes.

 3. Download this repo to your local machine.  **<MAIN_DIRECTORY>** is your local main directory of this repo.
 ```